alphagov/notifications-net-client/DOCUMENTATION.md

 #### Set the target framework

-Set the target framework needs to be set to `.Net standard 2.0` by _how?_
+1. Open the project in Visual Studio.
+1. Go to __Solution Explorer__ and select the __Properties__ window.
+1. Select `.Net standard 2.0` as the target framework.

 #### Set Mac OS environment variables

-Set and execute the Mac OS environment variables by running:
+Set and execute the Mac OS environment variables by running the following code in either the Visual Studio console or the command line:

 ```
 export NOTIFY_API_URL=https://example.notify-api.url